anden3/rsl-lang/README.md

 ### Automatic compilation

-While editing any `.sl` or `.rib` file, simply press the `rsl-lang.compileRIB` hotkey and the scene will be rendered.
+While editing any `.sl` or `.rib` file, simply press the `rsl-lang.compileRIB` hotkey and the scene will be rendered and a PNG file will be created and displayed to the side.

 ### Color support